JaimeHyland/family_shopping_list_v1/README.md

 <!-- TOC --><a name="app-database-updates-for-checkbox-changes"></a>
 ### App database updates for checkbox changes
 Changes to the checkboxes are written directly to the database.
-I am still considering completing a notification system using Django Channels and WebSockets to ensure that users are informed when someone else has updated data currently on their screen, to minimise the risk of data becoming inconsistent due to parallel usage of the app.
-I may, however, decide that a simple routine using extra boolean fields in the relevant models as flags informing users of which user is looking at what data would be enough.
+I intend to complete a notification system using Django Channels and WebSockets to ensure that users are informed when someone else has updated data currently on their screen, to minimise the risk of data becoming inconsistent due to parallel usage of the app.

 They should also see several buttons: